Machine90/yu-the-great/README.md

 * **single**: we provide a single raft group solution in this feature, include:

   * A schedule used to tick single raft group period.
-  *  Builder for single raft group, help to create Node quickly.
+  *  A `Builder` for single raft group, help to create Node quickly.

-* **multi**: We plan to support "Multi-Raft" on this library, but still in developing now.
+* **multi**: This feature is still developing now.
+In this feature, a node can manage multiple groups, and each group has it's own "partition", all log entry's binary key in this partition's will be routed to this group.

-  * NodeManager:
+  * NodeManager: Manage all groups of this node, help to find the group by id.
-  * Coordinator:
+  * Coordinator: The coordinator of this node is used to help to do some balance job for example, once a group growth too large, then we may consider split this group, at that time, developer can use coordinator to propose the `Split` command to each voter of this group to split at local, coordinator support these operations: Split, Transfer, Merge.
-  * BatchTicker:
+  * BatchTicker: This schedule used to tick all groups on this node period, and send heartbeat in batch.

 * **rpc**: RPC implementation of mailbox, powered by Tarpc

 ### Code samples

-#### "single" & "rpc"
+#### HelloWorld

 ```rust
 // features = ["single", "rpc"]